-Only for extremely urgent and compelling reasons, such as illness, death in the immediate family, or religious exemption (see Absenteeism due to Religious Holiday above), may a final examination be taken out of regular schedule.
-The student must inform the faculty member ahead of time that he/she will not be able to take a final examination at the scheduled time due and then the student must notify the Office of Academic Services and Advising.
-The examination will be administered at an alternative time set by the Office of Academic Services and Advising.
+Only for extremely urgent and compelling reasons, such as illness, or death in the immediate family, may a final examination be taken out of regular schedule.
+The Office of Academic Services must be notified in all such cases and before the time of examination if possible.
+If approved, the examination is to be taken at a time set by the Office of Academic Services.

 The value of the final examination is determined by the instructor.
-If a student misses the scheduled final examination without sufficient reason, a grade of "F" is given for this part of the course requirements.
+If a student misses the examination without sufficient reason, a grade of "F" is given for this part of the course requirements.
 The semester grade is then determined in the same way as for students who took the examination.
+The Final Examination Schedule can be viewed on the Registrar's homepage: www.stonehill.edu/registrar.